theshaune/angular.sample.notesApp/README.md

 ## What is this?

-This is a simple notes app to explore the functionality of Googles [Angular 1.5.9](http://angularjs.org) framework.
-I have built apps in various methods on purpose to learn how angular can handle each method.
+This is a simple notes app to explore the functionality of [Angular 1.5.9](http://angularjs.org) framework.
+Each apps has been built with a different programming method and is located in its respective folder, the purpose of this was to learn how angular handles each method.
 The folder structures are very similar but each app may vary slightly.
 I hope this repository helps others that are interested in getting started with Angular.

 ## How to use

-I recommend using the fantastic [BrowserSync](https://browsersync.io/) to run this app.
+I recommend using [BrowserSync](https://browsersync.io/) to run each app.
+Change the pathname to suit which app you would like to run.

 ```
 npm install -g browser-sync
 browser-sync start --server --port 3001 --files="./prototypal/*"
 ```

 ## Useful Reading Material